samhstn/website/infra/samhstn.com/README.md

 # AWS Setup from scratch

-Before deploying any of the following, ensure we have first followed the instructions from our [AWS root setup](./root/README.md)
+Before deploying any of the following, ensure we have first followed the instructions from our [AWS root setup](../samhstn/README.md)

-Once these steps have been followed.
-As our admin user (or new developer) we can sign in by visiting: http://samhstn.signin.aws.amazon.com
+We can sign in by visiting: http://samhstn.signin.aws.amazon.com

 Account ID: samhstn
 IAM user name: admin